mskim/rlayout/README.md

 		this will create graphic from right_space, and bottom_space
 - manual hyphenation with - in the middle of English and number, break at hyphen

+2020_6_3
+	- redo creating RTextToken remove para_style, do it with style_name

 2020_4_22
 	- create
 	class PDFView